 - How to remotely trigger a Nikon camera using a PocketWizard FlexTT5 and PocketWizard MiniTT1

 Have a look at this to see why Pocket Wizards are so fantastic.
 They allow you so much flash creativity.

 - PW TV: Video Answers to your technical questions

 Get the most out of your PocketWizard radios.
 PW TV has a bunch of experts, their our own tech support staff; who will try to help you find the answers to your technical questions.

 Remote Camera Cables on YouTube

-Have you had any experience with Pocket Wizards or do you want to share your thoughts and impressions on the subject?
-If so, we would like to hear from you in the comments below.
+Have you had any experience with Pocket Wizards?
+If so, please share your thoughts and impressions on the subject.
+We would like to hear from you in the comments below.

 Thanks for taking an interest in the topic!